vysogot/petrolex/README.md

 #### Issues

-* Report in unstructured and needs its own object
+* Report in unstructured and needs its own object, same with single records
-* Report shows in runner before the last car gets finished
 * Report needs aggregations
+* Report needs access to how many cars didn't reach
+* Report may have inaccurate data